 International Coral Reef Society

 Our mission is to promote the acquisition and dissemination of scientific knowledge to secure coral reefs for future generations.
-Founded in 1980, the ICRS has 827 members in 67 countries.
+Founded in 1980, the ICRS has over 800 members in 67 countries.

 Our vision is to be a leader in coral reef scientific discovery, to contribute to the education of future coral reef scientists, and to be a strong voice for science informing policies that protect coral reefs.